For Immediate Release

 About Hearing Health Foundation

 Hearing Health Foundation is the largest private funder of hearing research, with a mission to prevent and cure hearing loss through groundbreaking research.
 Since 1958 Hearing Health Foundation has given over $26.6 million to hearing and balance research, including work that led to cochlear implant technology.
 In 2011 Hearing Health Foundation launched the Hearing Restoration Project (HRP), a consortium of scientists working on cell regeneration in the ear.
-HRP's goal is a biologic cure for most types of acquired hearing loss within the next ten years.
+HRP's goal is a biologic cure for most types of acquired hearing loss.
 Hearing Health Foundation also publishes Hearing Health magazine, a free consumer resource on hearing loss and related technology, research, and products.
 To learn more or support this work, visit www.hearinghealthfoundation.org.